oppia/oppia-android/Oppia-Android-Testing.md

 * LeakCanary
 * Hermetic end-to-end testing using Espresso + some way to run the Oppia developer backend (or maybe better: drive using UIAutomator using a real production Oppia backend set up for testing purposes)

+# Learning how to write good tests
+[This presentation](https://docs.google.com/presentation/d/1jPyrVafvlCCaT0qY2r1Z1PYKL6MaklXo2QaO5FiJSKo/edit?usp=sharing) provides an overview on testing as a whole, and explains what makes a good test.
+We suggest that you familiarize yourself with the concepts introduced in that presentation before writing any tests in Oppia Android.

 # Guidelines for testing
 ## Naming Convention
 Test names should read like a sentence, and be consistent with other nearby test names to facilitate easily coming up with new tests.
 Consider using a format similar to the following for naming test functions: